 It is hard to be optimistic in the face of such heartbreak and slaughter, but wait, in the wild, it gets worse!
 Researchers at Oxford University who are studying human elephant conflicts in India point out that the 40,000 Indian elephants live alongside 20% of the world’s population.
 The great northern Indian reserves have seen a huge increase in human elephant conflicts.
 More than one person a day is killed by an elephant in India and, in return 100 elephants annually die as a consequence of human retribution.

 There are many reasons why – loss of habitat through deforestation and expanded farming, culling and poaching of animals and other human encroachments – but at the core, the psychological relationship between elephants and humans has changed.
-Gay Bradshaw, an Oregon State University researcher, in her essay “Elephant Breakdown,” notes that these conflicts have led to a breakdown of a of a gentler culture into one that is significantly more aggressive.
+Gay Bradshaw, an Oregon State University researcher, in her essay “Elephant Breakdown,” notes that these conflicts have led to a breakdown of a gentle culture into one that is significantly more aggressive.

 “Everybody pretty much agrees that the relationship between elephants and people has dramatically changed,” Bradshaw says.
 “What we are seeing today is extraordinary.
 Where for centuries humans and elephants lived in relatively peaceful coexistence, there is now hostility and violence.
 Now, I use the term ‘violence’ because of the intentionality associated with it, both in the aggression of humans and, at times, the recently observed behavior of elephants.”